-Elle brings a decade of experience teaching yoga to her classes, as well as a sense of humor and an ability to work with a variety of student’s needs.
+Elle brings more than a decade of experience teaching yoga to her classes, as well as a sense of humor and an ability to work with a variety of student’s needs.
 Her trainings include 200 hours of Vinyasa Yoga training.
 Forrest Yoga Advanced Teacher Training.
 She also has specialty trainings in: Yoga for Back Care, Pre-natal Yoga, and Yoga for Seniors.

 Elle teaches a variety of classes from challenging Forrest Inspired Vinyasa classes to Gentle Yoga.
 She also works with individual students to help them deepen their practice.
 Her own practice includes Forrest Yoga, Yin, Vinyasa, Pranayama, mindfulness, and SomaYoga.